 A committee of Extension educators and a program coordinators will select youth to attend.
 Consideration for selection is based on contents included in delegate nomination/recommendation forms and interview (as outlined under "Steps to application process" below).
 4-H program staff are encouraged to seek qualified youth candidates for nomination.

-In 2017 the fee for a selected Minnesota delegate to attend the national 4-H Conference was $990.
+The fee for a selected Minnesota delegate to attend the National 4-H Conference is $990.
 Nominees are encouraged to seek financial support for the registration fee from their local 4-H Council/Federation and other local community organizations.
 County 4-H Federations/Leaders/Councils are encouraged to help defray some of the cost if their 4-H member is appointed to attend this National Conference.
-The National 4-H Conference is supported in part by the Minnesota 4-H Foundation.
+The National 4‑H Conference is supported in part by the Minnesota 4-H Foundation.

 Cost should not be a barrier to participation.
 In addition to potential support from your local 4-H program, selected delegates may be eligible for additional scholarship support from the state 4-H office.
 Contact Jacquie at firstname.lastname@example.org for more information.